+- Trigger recording a WAV file

+- Select, clear and trigger pads

-- Change presets via a MIDI Program Change - Customize the MIDI Note mapping for Pads
+- Change presets via a MIDI Program Change

+- Customize the MIDI Note mapping for Pads

 We covered using MIDI and CV to trigger pads earlier in the manual.
 We will address the other external control options in this section.